Hate Our Love

-"Hate Our Love" is a song by American singer Queen Naija and American rapper and fellow Michigan recording artist Big Sean, from Queen's upcoming second studio album.
-It was released as the lead single from the album on February 4, 2022.
+"Hate Our Love" is a song by American singer Queen Naija and American rapper and fellow Michigan recording artist Big Sean.
+It was released by Capitol Records on February 4, 2022 as the lead single from Queen's second studio album, which remains unreleased.

 Background

 On January 22, 2022, the song was announced on Queen's Instagram account along with the link to pre-save the single.
 On January 28, Queen revealed that the other recording artist on the song was American rapper Big Sean and that February 4 was the song's release date.